Getting Started

 ...

-The @MongoUnitTest annotation causes a few things to happen automatically.
+annotation causes a few things to happen automatically.

-Be default, mongoUnit will create a database with URI of mongodb://localhost:27017/mongounit-testdb_yourUserName_yyyy_MM_dd_HH_mm_ss_randomHash.
+.
 Also, now, before each test in this class, the database will be wiped by dropping all of its collections, ready to be seeded with the initial state data for the next test.

 The database name is date/time stamped and randomized on purpose so multiple runs can happen in parallel without stepping on each other.
-For example, if the team has a single development server which is used by the Continous Integration server.
+For example, if the team has a single development server which is used by the Continuous Integration server.
 In such a case, it’s common that several Pull Requests are getting verified and running at the same time.

-Optinally annotate the test method with either @SeedWithDataset and/or @AssertMatchesDataset
+Optionally annotate the test method with either @SeedWithDataset and/or @AssertMatchesDataset

-While these annotations are optional, unless you are setting up initial database state manually with the methods from MongoUnit class, usually, these annotations are used.
+While these annotations are optional, unless you are setting up initial database state manually with the methods from MongoUnit

-Before any @SeedWithDataset annotations are placed, the database is 100% empty.
+annotations are placed, the database is 100% empty.
 While it’s possible that you’d want to start with an empty state, usually, you would want to populate the database with at least some initial data.

 @Test